BimmerGestalt/AAIdrive/docs/faq.md

 : This Android app has been successfully tested on Android Nougat, Oreo, and later. iPhone users do not need this app, because BMW supports more apps and Apple Carplay for iPhones.

 Is my car compatible?
-: Any model-year 2015 or later BMW or Mini with the navigation option should be compatible.
+: Any model-year 2015 or later BMW or Mini with NBT and the navigation option should be compatible.
 As a sure test of compatibility, the official BMW or Mini Connected phone app should add a Calendar to the car's Connected Apps menu: This app uses that same protocol.
-However, Live Cockpit (IDrive 7) is not compatible, but is compatible with standard Android Auto.
+However, Live Cockpit Professional (IDrive 7) is not compatible, but is compatible with standard Android Auto.

 Is it safe?
 What is it doing to the car?
 : This phone app runs on the same BMW Connected Apps connection as the official apps, such as Spotify, and does not modify the car in any way.
 The phone app connects to the car and sends new menus and labels to the display, and then updates the contents of the labels in response to user input, all remotely.
 Nothing permanent is changed in the car, and everything disappears when the phone is disconnected from the car.